esa/pagmo2/doc/sphinx/docs/python/tutorials/using_algorithm.rst

 Some UDAs (optimization algorithms) are already provided with pygmo and we refer to them as pygmo UDAs.

-For the purpose of this tutorial we are going to use a pygmo UDA called :class:`~pygmo.cmaes` to show the basic construction of a :class:`~pygmo.algorithm`, but the same logic would also apply to a custom UDAs, that is a UDA that is actually coded by the user.
+For the purpose of this tutorial we are going to use a pygmo UDA called :class:`~pygmo.cmaes` to show the basic construction of an :class:`~pygmo.algorithm`, but the same logic would also apply to a custom UDAs, that is a UDA that is actually coded by the user.

 Let us start: